MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 ## Explore models and metrics

-AutoML offers options for you to monitor and evaluate your training results.
+Automated ML offers options for you to monitor and evaluate your training results.

 - For definitions and examples of the performance charts and metrics provided for each run, see [Evaluate automated machine learning experiment results](how-to-understand-automated-ml.md).

 - To get a featurization summary and understand what features were added to a particular model, see [Featurization transparency](./v1/how-to-configure-auto-features.md#featurization-transparency).

-From Azure Machine Learning UI at the model's page, you can also view the hyper-parameters used when you train a particular model and also view and customize the internal model's training code used.
+From the Azure Machine Learning UI at the model's page, you can also view the hyper-parameters used when you train a particular model and also view and customize the internal model's training code used.

 ## Register and deploy models